 EXAMPLE 1.
-Figure 1 shows a given graph G and the vertex hierarchy of G. We assume that each edge in G has unit weight except for (e, f), which has a weight of G. It is obvious that the set G, G, if forms an independent set in G, similarly G, G, in G and G in G. It is easy to see that G preserves all distances in G, we shall explain the addition of edge G, if weight G is added to G. G consists of a single edge G, G of weight G. Let G consists of a single vertex G, G in G is G.
+Figure 1 shows a given graph G and the vertex hierarchy of G. We assume that each edge in G has unit weight except for (e, f), which has a weight of G. It is obvious that the set G, G is including the including G in G. It is easy to see that G preserves all distances in G, we shall explain the addition of edge G in G in G is added to G including G is a single edge G in G in G is a single edge G in G in G in G in G is a single vertex G in G in G is a single vertex G in G in G in G in G in G in G is a single vertex G in G i